ing-bank/kaet/docs/demo/index.md

 ## Deploy

-To deploy the environment is necessary to use the files provided [here](https://github.com/ing-bank/kaet/tree/develop/docs/demo/deployments).
+To deploy the environment, it is necessary to use the files provided [here](https://github.com/ing-bank/kaet/tree/develop/docs/demo/deployments).
 Execute the following to start the environment:

 ```bash
 git clone --depth 1 https://github.com/ing-bank/kaet